In "Mr. Monk Is On The Air," Natalie is seen facepalming when Monk tries talking to Max Hudson and his yes-colleagues live on the radio.

 In "Mr. Monk Buys a House," the same newspaper thing is shown when Monk is realizing that the newspaper articles in Joseph Moody's scrapbook are all articles about a depository robbery.
 But if you freeze the image, you may notice that the text of the article has nothing to do with the robbery - but is actually text on "Mr. Monk Goes to a Fashion Show" and "Mr. Monk Takes His Medicine".

 In "Mr. Monk Goes to a Rock Concert," there are several shots, especially shots inside Stork's trailer, where you can see the words "Chapter 13 - England" on the logo on the back of Kendra's t-shirt.
-If you noticed that the band itself is named for is named Trafalgar....
+It makes you wonder if the band is named for the Battle of Trafalgar.

 When Kendra hands Stork's jacket over to Monk and Natalie, when Monk looks at a map, if you freeze it, you will notice that there are labels for all of the tents on the grounds.
 Going clockwise, the order of facilities on the top of the map is: bathrooms, two vending tents, the acupuncture tent, two more vending tents, a tattoo parlor, a beer tent, a security tent (at the main entrance), and a ticket office outside the front gate.
 On the bottom of the map are more concessions and the first aid tent.